bzier/gym-mupen64plus/README.md

 ## Games

-*Links to ROM files will not be included here.
-Use your ninja skills as appropriate.*

-ROM files can be placed in `./gym_mupen64plus/ROMs/`.

 Here is a list of games that have been wrapped.
 Each game may support multiple 'modes' with different levels or missions configured.
 See each of the games' pages for more details.
 * [MarioKart64](gym_mupen64plus/envs/MarioKart64/README.md)